Lawrence v. Texas: Thomas's dissent

-Justice Thomas wrote in a separate, two-paragraph dissent that the law the Court struck down was "uncommonly silly", a phrase from Justice Potter Stewart's dissent in Griswold v.
-Connecticut, but he voted to uphold it as he could find "no general right of privacy" or relevant liberty in the Constitution.
-He added that if he were a member of the Texas legislature he would vote to repeal the law.
-Finally, Thomas concluded that:
+Justice Thomas wrote in a separate, two-paragraph dissent that the sodomy law the Court struck down was "uncommonly silly", a phrase drawn from Justice Potter Stewart's dissent in Griswold v.
+Connecticut (1965).
+Justice Thomas added that if he were a member of the Texas Legislature, he would vote to repeal the law.
+The Justice opined that "punishing someone for expressing his sexual preference through noncommercial consensual conduct with another adult does not appear to be a worthy way to expend valuable law enforcement resources".
+Nevertheless, Thomas voted to uphold the constitutionality of the Texas sodomy law because he could find "no general right of privacy" in the Constitution.